mkaic/spectracles/experiments.md

 ### Session 1 Findings
 Standardizing every image in every block helps.
 Residual connections don't seem to hurt or help.
 Deeper vs wider layers is unclear.
 Standardizing works better than Normalizing.

+### Session 2 Experiments
+12. 31% acc.
+17k params.
+120 epochs.
+Same as (11) but with an extra "linear layer" in every block.

+Further experiments are happening at [this WandB workspace](https://wandb.ai/mkaichristensen/spectracles).